 A PIP claim payment is likely to be a lot less than that obtained by a personal injury claim because payment for any pain and suffering damages is not included.
 Pain and suffering compensation in a personal injury lawsuit can be several times greater than the actual combined compensation for medical costs and loss of earnings.
 However, if the person who caused the accident doesn’t have good insurance coverage, you still won’t get compensated for your pain and suffering.
 So, med-pay coverage is a “guaranteed” coverage.

 You are free in California to choose whether to take out PIP cover or not, but you should choose carefully (and determine your priorities) before deciding one way or another.
-Here at Sally Morin Law we have over 20 years of experience with personal injury cases and have found that our clients with personal injury insurance fair the best in the end.
+Here at Sally Morin Personal Injury Lawyers we have over 20 years of experience with personal injury cases and have found that our clients with personal injury insurance fair the best in the end.

 If you or your loved one has suffered serious injury in a personal injury accident, get a free online case evaluation from our team of legal experts now.